mavleo96/cse538-assignments/hw1/README.md

 Given the target index into tokens in a sentence, return a vector for that token having the following features:

 1. Whether the first letter of the target is capitalized (binary feature)
-2. The first letter of the target word (i.e. word at index `targetI`): use 257 one-hot values: 0 through 255 can be used simply as ascii values and 256 can be used for anything non-ascii (i.e. when `ord(char)` > 255).
+2. The first letter of the target word (i.e. word at index `targetI`): use 257 one-hot values: 0 through 255 can be used simply as ascii values and 256 can be used for anything non-ascii (i.e. when `ord(char) > 255`).
-3. The length of the target word as an integer
+3. The normalized length of the target word as an integer.<br>
+Normalize the length as: `min(token_length, 10)/10`
 4. One-hot representation of previous word (note: no feature will be 1 if target is first word)<br>
-Use wordToIndex to make sure the one-hot representation is consistent. wordToIndex is a dictionary that, given a word, returns the integer to make 1 in the one-hot representation.<br>
+Use `wordToIndex` to make sure the one-hot representation is consistent. `wordToIndex is` a dictionary that, given a word, returns the integer to make 1 in the one-hot representation.<br>
-If the word is not in wordToIndex then all will be zero.
+If the word is not in `wordToIndex` then all will be zero.
 5. One-hot representation of current word
 6. One-hot representation of next word (note: no feature will be 1 if target is last word)